Engee documentation

 Yes

-# External reset — external status reset
+# External reset — resetting the external state

 None | Rising | Falling | Either | Level | Level hold